 Casting resin is a relatively low-viscosity synthetic resin that is always mixed fresh from two components before processing: the actual resin in liquid form and a matching hardener.
 Once these two ingredients are mixed together, a chemical reaction is set in motion.
 This not only releases heat, but also allows the mass to harden completely after a certain time.

-The special feature of casting resin is precisely its thin consistency.
+The most desirable feature of casting resin is precisely its thin consistency.
 This makes it possible for the casting resin to penetrate even the smallest gaps and cavities and fill them.
-However, casting resin with a particularly low viscosity also takes a particularly long time to harden.
+However, casting resin with a particularly low viscosity also takes a longer time to harden.
 If you want to buy such a casting resin, you probably already have a concrete project in mind.

 The best quality casting resin kit on the market